dhruhisheth/gwc-intro-to-github/README.md

-\section*{Personal Portfolio Website}
+# 🌐 Personal Portfolio Website

-\textbf{Author:} Dhruhi Sheth
+**Author:** Dhruhi Sheth

+## 📌 Project Overview
-This portfolio website showcases a basic static web page created using HTML and CSS.
+This is a simple static portfolio website built using HTML and CSS.

-The project also demonstrates version control using Git and GitHub, including branching and pull request workflows.
+## 🚀 Features
+- Clean responsive layout
+- Basic styling with CSS
+- Version control using Git
+- Branching and Pull Request workflow

+## 🛠 Technologies Used
+- HTML
+- CSS
+- Git
+- GitHub